vatsalya-gupta/bgutbook/manuscript/part_0_introduction/chapter_000_preface.md

 output line 5
 ```

 I will include the output of the command when it is relevant for the explanation and generally when it is not too long.
-The idea of the book is that the reader should test the commands on their own terminal, so I consider it pointless to fill pages with output that nobody will ever read.
-When I need to truncate the output I will include an ellipsis TODO between square brackets as in the following example
+The idea of the book is that the reader should test the commands on their terminal, so I consider it pointless to fill pages with output that nobody will ever read.
+When I need to truncate the output I will include an ellipsis between square brackets as in the following example

 ``` sh
 $ command --option value --another-option another-value